 Buyer-side AP teams face the same issue in reverse.
 Incoming Peppol UBL reduces the need to OCR native eInvoices, but AP will still receive emailed PDFs, paper scans, AU Peppol invoices, supplier statements, credit notes, and other documents outside the PINT A-NZ lane.
 The operating model has to cover both channels: structured eInvoices where the supplier is ready, and reliable extraction for legacy invoices where they are not.

-The useful question is therefore not whether Peppol replaces PDFs overnight.
-It does not.
-The question is whether the invoice fields your organisation already depends on for approval, GST, payment, and reconciliation are clean enough to support PINT A-NZ when a government customer, agency AP team, or access point expects them in structured form.
+Peppol will not replace PDFs overnight.
+The immediate test is whether the invoice fields used for approval, GST, payment, and reconciliation are clean enough to support PINT A-NZ when a government customer, agency AP team, or access point expects structured data.

 Turn Rule 44 deadlines into a readiness schedule